 Each month the USDA puts out a report about the cost of groceries, so I use this as my starting point.

-In my table below, you can see grocery costs calculated as of January 2015 for a range of family sizes and make ups for the Thrifty Plan.
+In my table below, you can see grocery costs calculated for a range of family sizes and make-ups for the Thrifty Plan.
 This number is essentially the average minimum for grocery spending in the continental United States.
-For reference, they also list a low-cost, moderate-cost, and liberal plan, each costing progressively more than the thrifty-plan. (source)
+There is also list a low-cost, moderate-cost, and liberal plan, each costing progressively more than the thrifty plan.

 However, I find that my Grocery Savings Made Simple students can often feed their families a very healthy, even pastured and organically grown diet, on the Thrifty Plan listed below.

 The table is calculated assuming adults are 19-50 years old living in a two-parent household.

 The variation of grocery costs is due to a range of ages and genders of children.